Table of Contents

 During the past few years, there have been some significant changes in the way many people work.
-Today there are many more flexible working environments, arrangements, distributed teams, composite teams made up of full-time employees, strategic partners, and external consultants, all of which present challenges when it comes to creating an employee engagement strategy for successful implementation.
+But what defines the workplace?
+Today, many more flexible working environments, arrangements, distributed teams, composite teams of full-time employees, strategic partners, and external consultants present challenges when creating an employee engagement strategy for successful implementation.

-What I would like to share with you are 6 simple things that every team member expects from their leader and if you provide them, then even in today’s fast-paced, ever-changing, highly mobile, and distributed world will work to help create highly engaged teams.
-Most employee engagement surveys say the same.
+This blog will share six simple things that every team member expects from their leader, and if you provide them, then even in today’s fast-paced, ever-changing, highly mobile, and distributed world, they will work to help create highly engaged teams.

 1. Clear Direction: Catalyst to a Successful Employee Engagement Strategy

 The first thing we need to do is to give people a clear direction.
-If you do not know what the goal and objects of the tasks are, then it is impossible for people to be able to connect with them.
+If you do not know what the goal and objects of the tasks are, then people can't be able to connect with them.
 When people lack clarity and direction, it’s difficult for them to become engaged, if not impossible.
-We should also look to give clarity not only around what we are doing but also why it is important and if we can explain why it is important to them, then that’s even better.
+We should also look to clarify not only what we are doing but also why it is important and if we can explain why it is important to them, then that’s even better.

 2. Creating a Safe Environment

 Nothing kills an effective employee engagement strategy faster than having a blame culture.
-I see this time and time again where people are criticized for mistakes, demeaned in front of others for any tiny mishap.
-This is a morale killer, it not only stops people from taking risks, but they also look to keep out of the firing line so do the minimum that is required of them and if it gets too toxic then they become disengaged completely.
+I see this time and time again where people are criticized for mistakes, and demeaned in front of others for any tiny mishap.
+This is a morale killer, it not only stops people from taking risks, but they also look to keep out of the firing line and do the minimum that is required of them, and if it gets too toxic, then they become disengaged completely.

-Good leaders create a safe environment, one where people don’t feel afraid of making mistakes because that fear itself can lead to hesitation and mistakes.
-If mistakes do happen, then focus on finding solutions, not who’s to blame, and give any feedback in a way that is supportive and will help people improve rather than highlighting their shortcomings, and also do it in private.
-Public autopsies of individual failure only serve to make people warier of making mistakes.
+Good leaders create a safe environment where people don’t feel afraid of making mistakes because that fear can lead to hesitation and mistakes.
+If mistakes happen, then focus on finding solutions, not who’s to blame, and give any feedback in a supportive way that will help people improve rather than highlighting their shortcomings, and also do it in private.
+Public autopsies of individual failure only make people warier of mistakes.

 3. Set Them Up For Success

-Ever heard the phrase “Success has a thousand fathers, but failure is an orphan child”, this is one of my favorite sayings because it shows that everyone wants to be part of a winning team.
-We all want to feel that we have achieved something, to experience success and get some rewards and recognition.
+Ever heard the phrase, “Success has a thousand fathers, but failure is an orphan child” this is one of my favorite sayings because it shows that everyone wants to be part of a winning team.
+We all want to feel that we have achieved something, to experience success, and to get rewards and recognition.
 We are hard-wired for this, one of our basic needs is to have good self-esteem and a little bit of success serves to fill that need.

 So if we can show our teams how to be successful, if we give them the tools they need to be successful, then not only will they become engaged, but they will become excited to be involved.